-HORSHAM, Pa. — Penn E&R personnel completed an in situ bioremediation project to remediate soil and groundwater at a former industrial site.
+Penn E&R personnel completed an in-situ bioremediation project to remediate soil and groundwater at a former industrial site.
 Significant concentrations of chlorinated volatile organic compounds (CVOCs), including trichloroethene (TCE) and perchloroethylene (PCE) were observed at the site.
 The industrial property formerly contained two above-ground solvent TCE and PCE storage tanks, and various releases resulted in significant impacts to site soils and groundwater.

 Penn E&R injected approximately 14,300 gallons of the treatment solution during July 2016.
-Once anaerobic conditions are established in the aquifer, bioaugmentation of the aquifer was executed by introducing dehalococcoides, a cultured microbial population capable of degrading TCE and PCE completely to their non-toxic daughter product of ethene.
-CVOC concentrations in groundwater and various other parameters were monitored and analyzed monthly to monitor the effectiveness of the bioremediation.
+Once anaerobic conditions were established in the aquifer, bioaugmentation of the aquifer was executed by introducing dehalococcoides, a cultured microbial population capable of degrading TCE and PCE completely to their non-toxic daughter product of ethene.
+CVOC concentrations in ground water and various other parameters were monitored and analyzed monthly to monitor the effectiveness of the bioremediation.

 KEY PROJECT FEATURES INCLUDE:

 - Clean water testing to monitor injection rates, pressures and volumes